i-Molecule/OrgNet/Datasets_processing/Readme.md

 ## Orientation standardization

-To orient the protein structures using orientation standardization /Dataset_processing/Scripts/proteinorientation/orient_protein.py.
+To orient the protein structures using orientation standardization use the following script - /orientation_standartization/orient_protein.py.
 This script is designed to perform a orientation standardization of a protein structure based on a specified mutation site.
 It parses a PDB file to extract the protein's coordinates and associated data, computes a normalized basis from the protein structure, and then aligns this basis with a predefined reference basis using a rotation transformation.
 The reoriented coordinates are then saved into a new PDB file with an updated naming convention.

 Example usage:
 ```bash